Shadyxstep/CE-MS-1/README.md

 This site is

-Initial creation is for my first milestone project as a Full Stack software developer student of the Code Institute (https://codeinstitute.net/), with the goal of presenting information to potential employers/recruiters who will be able to assess my qualifications quickly and efficiently.
+My initial development project as a Full Stack software developer student of the Code Institute (https://codeinstitute.net/), with the goal of presenting my ability to design a responsive website using programming languages HTML5 & CSS3, and framework Bootstrap 4.

 ## UX

  The purpose of the site is to provide users with an online experience that focuses primarily providing users with the option of meeting new people through a voluntary sign up system.
-Users who sign up will be notified of other users in their area for meetups,
+Users who sign up will be notified of other users in their area for meetups.

 ## Wireframes